adedayoenoch/wordpress-phishing/README.md

 <img src="https://i.imgur.com/bhs1zYn.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 Open your local host with the default config address at http://127.0.0.1:3333.
-Note that 3333 is the default port you'll be using to access gophish and it can be changed to your prefered port:  <br/>
+Note that 3333 is the default port you'll be using to access gophish and it can be changed to your preferred port:  <br/>
 <img src="https://i.imgur.com/8Mk6WjQ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />